 In general, the location where you place the unpacked MySQL Cluster Manager directory and the name of this directory can be arbitrary.
-For purposes of this discussion, we assume that you rename the extracted directory to mcm and place it in the ~/ directory of the user account which will be used to operate MySQL Cluster Manager.
+However, we recommend that you use a standard location for optional software, such as /opt on Linux systems, and that you name the directory using the 1.2.4 version number.
+(This facilitates subsequent upgrades.)
 On a typical Linux system you can accomplish this task like this:

 '''

-shell> mv mcm-1.1.4_64-cluster-7.2.4_64-linux-sles11-x86 ~/mcm
+shell> mv mcm-1.2.4-cluster-7.3.2-linux-sles11-x86-64bit /opt/mcm-1.2.4

 '''